Kernels for (connected) Dominating Set on graphs with Excluded Topological subgraphs: Introduction

-The class of graphs excluding $H$ as a topological subgraph is a wide class of graphs containing $H$-minor-free graphs and graphs of constant vertex degrees.
-The existence of a linear kernel for \tDS \, on this class of graphs significantly extends and improves previous works \cite{AG08TechReport,F.V.Fomin:2012,Gutner09}.
-The basic idea behind kernelization algorithms on apex-minor-free and minor-free graphs is the bidimensionality of \tDS.
-Roughly speaking, the treewidth of these graphs with dominating set $k$ is either $o(k)$ (as in planar, bounded genus or apex-minor-free graphs \cite{DemaineFHT05sub}) or becomes $o(k)$ after applying the irrelevant vertex technique \cite{F.V.Fomin:2012}.
-This idea can hardly work on graphs of bounded degree, and hence on graphs excluding $H$ as a topological subgraph.
+The second main step of our kernelization algorithm for $\tDS$, on the class of graphs excluding a fixed graph $H$ as a topological minor, is to design reduction rules for graphs of bounded degree.
+The ideas introduced for \Hmf \, graphs can hardly work on graphs of bounded degree, and hence on graphs excluding a fixed graph $H$ as a topological minor.
 The reason is that the bound $o(k)$ on the treewidth of such graphs would imply that \tDS \, is solvable in subexponential time on graphs of bounded degree, which in turn can be shown to contradict the Exponential Time Hypothesis \cite{ImpagliazzoPZ01}.
-This is why the kernelization techniques developed for $H$-minor-free graphs does not seem to be applicable directly in our case.
+This is why the kernelization techniques developed for \Hmf \, graphs do not seem to be applicable directly in our case.

+\paragraph{High level overview of the main ideas.} Our kernelization algorithm has two main phases.
+In the first phase we partition the input graph $G$ into subgraphs $C_0, C_1, \dots, C_\ell$, such that $|C_0|=\cO(k)$; for every $i\geq 1$, the neighbourhood $N(C_i)\subseteq C_0$, and $\sum_{1\leq i\leq \ell} |N(C_i)|=\cO(k)$.
+In the second phase, we replace these graphs by smaller equivalent graphs.
+Towards this, we treat graphs $N[C_i]=C_i \cup N(C_i)$, $i\geq 1$, as $t$-boundaried graphs with boundary $N(C_i)$.
+Our second conceptual contribution is a polynomial time algorithmic procedure for replacing a $t$-boundaried graph by an equivalent graph of size $\cO(|N(C_i)|)$.
+Observe that as a result of such replacements, the size of the new graph is